ericwastaken/python-playfab-retrieve-player/README.md

   - You can pass InfoRequestParameters to ask PlayFab to include additional info in the response (e.g., GetPlayerProfile, GetUserData with specific UserDataKeys).
 See the InfoRequestParameters section: https://learn.microsoft.com/en-us/rest/api/playfab/client/authentication/login-with-custom-id?view=playfab-rest#inforequestparameters
   - The tool does not add or remove fields beyond performing these substitutions; it sends exactly what you put in request_body.
+- flow_control (optional)
+  - Controls how many requests are sent in parallel and how quickly they are paced.
+  - concurrent_requests: integer >= 1.
+Default: 1.
+The maximum number of in-flight requests.
+Internally this sets the ThreadPoolExecutor max_workers and the submission window; higher values increase throughput but also load your PlayFab title and can trigger rate limits.
+  - delay_s_after_requests: number >= 0.
+Default: 0.
+A per-request delay (in seconds) applied by each worker after it finishes a request.
+With concurrency C and average request latency L seconds, effective steady-state throughput is roughly C / (L + delay).
+Increase this when you see 429s or want to be gentle on the API.
+  - Example:
+    ```yaml
+    flow_control:
+      concurrent_requests: 10
+      delay_s_after_requests: 2
+    ```
+  - Notes:
+    - If flow_control is omitted, the tool behaves like a single-threaded runner (concurrent_requests=1) with no extra delay.
+    - If PlayFab returns Too Many Requests (HTTP 429) or you observe throttling, try lowering concurrent_requests and/or raising delay_s_after_requests.
 - output
   - outputFormat: one of json, yaml, ndjson, csv.
   - layout: a mapping of output field names to one or more extraction rules.
 Each rule is a mapping with: